List of The Bold and the Beautiful characters introduced in the 2010s: Quinn Fuller

 Shades of the old Quinn return when she has a fantasy in which she murders her new neighbour and rival for Eric's affections, Katie.
 Quinn then begins to develop feelings for Ridge after he sees her naked and takes care of her when she injures her ankle.
 Quinn and Ridge attempt to keep their feelings secret but are exposed when Eric's ex-wife Sheila Carter returns to town and learns of their affair.
 Sheila tells Eric in an attempt to manipulate him into divorcing Quinn.
 While Quinn and Ridge end their affair, Sheila continues to reinsert herself into Eric's life, manipulating Eric to let her stay in the Forrester mansion after a fight with Quinn; ultimately, Quinn exposes Sheila's schemes, and Eric sends her packing.

 After a period of domestic bliss, Quinn's friend Shauna Fulton arrives in Los Angeles.
 When Quinn discovers Shauna's attraction to Ridge, she pushes Shauna to act on it to get back at Brooke.

 Eric starts distancing himself from Quinn.
 She seeks solace from Carter, and they eventually fall in love with each other.
 They are eventually discovered.
-Despite initially being angry about the betrayal, Eric asks Quinn to continue sleeping with Carter as he wants her to be fulfilled; Eric has erectile dysfunction and cannot satisfy Quinn in the bedroom anymore.
+Despite initially being angry about the betrayal, Eric asks Quinn to continue having sex with Carter as he wants her to be fulfilled; Eric has erectile dysfunction and cannot satisfy Quinn in the bedroom anymore.

 Eric's family discovers that Quinn is still having an affair with Carter and tries to influence Eric to split with Carter.
 Quinn stops the affair with Carter.
 Eric forgives her, but their love life is not the same.

 Eric starts having a secret affair with his ex-wife, Donna Logan.
 Quinn is worried about Eric's health, so she gives him a tracker bracelet that monitors his heartbeat.
 Eric is unaware that the bracelet can transmit his heart rate to Quinn.
 While in the throes of passion with Donna, Quinn sees his heart rate escalate.
 She tracks him down and catches him in bed with Donna.

 Meanwhile, Carter had been trying to get over his feelings for Quinn by getting engaged to Paris.
 Eric encourages Quinn to stop Carter's marriage.
 In a very comical scene, Quinn turns up at Carter's wedding disheveled, and Carter and Quinn run into each other's embrace, and passionately kiss to the shock of Paris and the wedding guests.
 Then, Quinn and Carter start a life together.

-Reception

 In 2022, Charlie Mason from Soaps She Knows placed Quinn 17th on his ranked list of The Bold and the Beautiful's Best of the Best Characters Ever, calling her a "jewelry designer who's harder than any metal she's ever welded into shape!", as well as jokingly saying that the last thing he would want to do is make Quinn "mad".